Come change the lives of young people as you lead them into the margins.

 Some Agencies with which AYM works

-Children First/Communities in Schools of Asheville, Haywood Street Congregation, A Hope Day Center, Irene Wortham Center, Manna Food Bank, Homeward Bound, Black Mountain Home for Children, BeLoved House, Asheville/Buncombe County Christian Ministries: Steadfast House, Veterans Restoration Quarters, Liberty Corner Enterprises, Christian Friends of Korea, The Lord’s Acre, Food for Fairview, Church of the Advocate, Kairos West Community Center
+Children First/Communities in Schools of Asheville, Haywood Street Congregation, AHOPE Day Center, Irene Wortham Center, Manna Food Bank, Homeward Bound’s Donation Center, Black Mountain Home for Children, BeLoved House, Asheville/Buncombe County Christian Ministries: Steadfast House, Veterans Restoration Quarters, Root Causes Farm, Church of the Advocate, 12 Baskets Cafe.

 Some Agencies with which RYM works